StackVista/stackstate-docs/develop/developer-guides/custom-functions/component-actions.md

 Other properties of the component can be accessed using the [component script API](../../reference/scripting/script-apis/component.md).

+Other variables accessible from the script are the following:
+- `topologyTime` - is a [topology time](../../../use/stackstate-ui/timeline-time-travel.md#topology-time) of the timeline.
+For [live mode](../../../use/stackstate-ui/timeline-time-travel.md#live-mode) the variable value is `null`.
+- `telemetryTimeStart` - is a [telemetry interval](../../../use/stackstate-ui/timeline-time-travel.md#telemetry-interval) start.
+This variable always have a value.
+- `telemetryTimeEnd` - is a telemetry interval end.
+For live mode the variable value is `null`.

 ### Identifier

 Providing an identifier is optional, but is necessary when you want to store your component action in a StackPack.
 A valid [identifier](../../../configure/topology/identifiers.md) for a component action is a URN that follows the convention: